A collection of thoughts on challenging the norm, lifestyle design and doing stuff that makes you happy.

 In many ways, this framework and the practice of not wanting to evolve from it are a large form of control.
 It’s the control that mostly insecure people feel they need to have over other people, as of course controlling everyone and everything will guarantee results right?
 I’ll leave you to ponder that.

-A great deal of this archaic style of thinking is based on a parent-child relationship and I feel sadly a lot of corporations still run this way, in which employees view their managers as the parent who they cannot defy or disagree with, it’s a cultural theme that runs through many workplaces.
+A great deal of this archaic style of thinking is based on a parent-child relationship and I feel sadly a lot of workplaces still run this way, in which employees view their managers as the parent who they cannot defy or disagree with, it’s a cultural theme that runs through many workplaces.

 What we should move to is an adult to adult relationship, which is built on trust and of course repercussions if that trust is broken.
 We should place trust in each other to deliver the work we’ve been given in the way that suits our personal style and of course you would have structure around this in forms of milestones and deadlines, but not to the hours or locations you spend delivering this.